-11 Genius Hacks for Halloween Pumpkin Carving You’ll Use From Now On
+15 Genius Hacks for Halloween Pumpkin Carving You’ll Use from Now On

 First, pick the perfect pumpkin

-Have your design in mind before you pick a pumpkin.
+The very first of the pumpkin carving tips you need to know: Have your design in mind before you pick a pumpkin.
 Be able to answer, does your pattern require more width or height to pull off?
 If you are planning to use a candle, go taller: if a pumpkin is too short and squat, the candle will burn the roof.
-Once you pick a size, give your pumpkin a knock with your fist; a hollow sound indicates it is riper, and easier to carve.
-Finally, test the pumpkin’s stability by placing it on a flat surface before purchasing.
+Once you pick a size, give your pumpkin a knock with your fist.
+A hollow sound indicates it’s riper and easier to carve.
+Finally, test the pumpkin’s stability by placing it on a flat surface before purchasing it.
 No wobble?
 You’re ready to carve!
 Need inspiration?
 Check out these free pumpkin carving stencils you’ll love.

 Give yourself more room to scoop